How to Install Odoo on Ubuntu

 http://localhost:8069

 The page shows the Odoo initial setup.
-Use the admin_password from the /etc/odoo.conf file as the master password.
+Use the password you specified in the /etc/odoo.conf file as the master password.

 Step 8: Enable Multiprocessing (Optional)